“Halos Are History” Project in the Works . . .

 Gabor Kleinbloesem of the Netherlands’ Strutter’zine wrote a nice review of The Pilgrim.
 Read it here.

-New Album Now Streaming on Pandora:
+Album Now Streaming on Pandora:

 The Pilgrim was accepted for streaming on Pandora, so you can now listen to the album’s songs (and discover music by similar songwriters) at Kathy Greenholdt Radio.

-Airplay for New Album:
+Airplay for The Pilgrim:

 Thank you to Chicago’s radio deejays for playing tracks from The Pilgrim.
 Songs have been featured on Chicago’s WXRT-FM, WLUW-FM, CHIRP Radio, WDCB-FM, WNUR-FM, and WVLP-FM.